Academic and professional writing

 Make your transition to university or work easier and enhance your writing skills.
 Improve your performance by learning clear and appropriate communication for a variety of university and workplace applications, by taking a course in writing that can be credited to any degree.

 Writing (Academic and Professional) is not available as a major, but courses may be counted towards any undergraduate degree.
-There are two 100-level courses offered and two 200-level courses, and one each at 300 and 400 level.
+There are two 100-level courses offered, two 200-level courses, and one each at 300 and 400 level.

 This subject is taught by the School of Linguistics and Applied Language Studies.

 The School of Linguistics and Applied Language Studies offers a range of undergraduate writing courses that teach clear and appropriate communication for a variety of university applications, and for writing in English as a second language.